What should you know before buying stock in Entegris Inc. (ENTG)

 Sponsored

-The stock witnessed a 19.37% gain in the last 1 month and extending the period to 3 months gives it a -17.67%, and is 0.03% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.41% over the week and 4.37% over the month.
+The stock witnessed a 7.70% gain in the last 1 month and extending the period to 3 months gives it a -32.09%, and is -7.89% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.11% over the week and 4.56% over the month.

 Entegris Inc. (ENTG) Analyst Forecasts